MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 [*Structural and functional types*](./Functional&Structural.md)

 **Structural and functional properties**
-Along with a structural type specific properties related to it's structural and functional type may also be included.
+Along with a structural type specific properties related to its structural and functional type may also be included.

 Structural properties describe details of the asset that are independent of it's use, for example the size or color depth of an image, or the gps coordinates of where it was captured.